josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 The ROS system can be divided in three main subsystems:

-- **Perception**: detects traffic lights and classifies them into red, yellow, green, or unknown
+- **Perception:** detects traffic lights and classifies them into red, yellow, green, or unknown
 - **Planning**: loads the circuit waypoints and update the waypoint list in front of our car
 - **Control**: makes the car to actually move along the waypoints by controlling the car's throttle, steer, and brake using PID controller and low pass filter